AnyLog-co/documentation/network processing.md

 ## The TCP messages

-Users can login to a node and using the node Command Line Interface (CLI) query data or query and monitor state.
+Users can login to a node and using the node's Command Line Interface (CLI) and query data or query and monitor state.
-When a command is processed on the CLI, it is processed locally.
-However, if the command is delivered to the network, it will be processed on relevant member nodes.
-These nodes can be identified explicitly, or in the case of queries for data, the network protocol determines the relevant nodes (these would be the nodes that host the data that is neeed to be considered to satisfy the query).
+When a command is processed on the CLI, unless specifically requested, it is processed locally.
+However, users can request to execute each command on members nodes whereas these nodes can be identified explicitly, or in the case of queries for data, the network protocol can determine the relevant nodes (these would be the nodes that host the data that is need to be considered to satisfy the query).

 A command that is prefixed with ***run client (destination)*** is executed against the relevant member nodes: